Devoted to enabling cities sustainably manage their wastewater solids since 1989.

 History and milestones

-Through more than 35 years of our history, we've pioneered and refined treatment technologies, collaborated with like-minded partners, and expanded our plant network to serve over 118 million people across six continents.
+Through more than 35 years, we have pioneered and refined treatment technologies, collaborated with like-minded partners, and expanded our market coverage to serve more than 120 million people across six continents.

 1989 - First steam explosion